I recently read a blog by Michael Cardus stating his belief that we shouldn't separate the terms Manager and Leader

 Politics aside, in every organisation I walk into today, the "Manager" style of leadership is all too prevalent.
 Despite all the training available, despite all the research and information available, for some reason many in authority still believe that wielding the whip will get the best results.
 This fallacy is long dead, I learnt this at the ripe old age of 24 leading a team on the construction site.
 If I'd used the same "manager" style of leadership that I always seen around, I would have ended up with a shovel in my head!

-I think the movement to create the dichotomy is a healthy one, while the semantics of words regarding the fact that they still have to accomplish similar tasks,
+I think the movement to create the dichotomy is a healthy one, while the semantics of words regarding the fact that they still have to accomplish similar tasks, the major difference is in attitude.

 As you make each leadership decision and each time you talk to your staff...
 Ask yourself this simple question: "if I was on the other end of this conversation, how would I react?"